 Apart from this photographer, the marlboro promotional machine was conspicuously absent outside the stadium.
-The only external sign of the nefarious activities inside were the girls at the gates selling programmes who were much younger than their counterparts of previous years.
+The only external sign of the nefarious activities inside were the girls at the gates selling programmes who were younger than counterparts of previous years.
 Could it be that philip morris is employing child labour to cut costs, or is it becoming increasingly difficult to recruit adult drug pushers?